- Report it to the Election Protection Hotline at 1-866-OUR-VOTE.

 April 2025: SAVE Act HR22 & February 2026: SAVE Act HR7296, MEGA HR7300*

 Why 2 SAVE Acts?
 H.R.
 22 was not approved by Congress during the session it was introduced.
 Bills don’t carry over between sessions of Congress.
 So, H.R.
-7296 (Act) was introduced in February as another attempt to gain Congressional approval of similar policy.
-Both SAVE Acts were similar to the executive Order above but the Order is not enforceable since it conflicts with constitutional law.
-However, if approved by Congress, the Act would become federal law.
+7296 (Act) was introduced in February as another attempt to gain approval of similar policy from the 119th Congress.
+Both SAVE Acts are similar to the executive order above, but the Order is not enforceable since it conflicts with constitutional law.
+If approved by the 119th Congress before their session ends on January 3, 2027, the Act would become federal law.

 Track the status of HR 7296.
 Track the status of HR7300.